peteraiello/peter-aiello-frontity/README.md

 The build for the site uses mobile-first techniques, where concepts are designed both for mobile and desktop, and developers work from the mobile view outwards.

-Instead of using responsive frameworks (Bootstrap, Foundation, Bulma or TailwindCSS), the styles for the project use CSS in JS (with some exception being the ones used for Gutenberg compatibility).
+Instead of using responsive frameworks (Bootstrap, Foundation, Bulma or TailwindCSS), the styles for the project use [EmotionCSS](https://emotion.sh/docs/introduction) (with some exception being the ones used for Gutenberg compatibility).
 Flex-box handles responsive elements (Nav, Footer, Containers).

 # Cross-browser Testing, Debugging and Site Performance :ok_hand: